Nature or Nurture: Insights from the Womb

 Normally, if a Y-chromosome is present, it codes for the production of “testis determining factor” (TDF).
 Before the production of TDF, the body has already developed somewhat and is why, for example, men have nipples.
 Things can still go either way depending on the hormones secreted by the gonads.

 This is not to say that we are all female at some point in the womb.
 This myth is regurgitated all over the Internet.
 In early prenatal development, we are neither male nor female.
 Whether XX or XY (or indeed any other, less common setup such as XXY), our bodies follow the same female blueprint, but are not yet female.
-The X and Y chromosomes are part of our genetic sex determination system, where the presence of the Y chromosome triggers male development, but it doesn't define the sex of a person in and of itself.
+The X and Y chromosomes are one part of our genetic sex determination system, where the presence of the Y chromosome typically triggers male development, but it doesn't define the sex of a person in and of itself.

 So what does this tell us about nature versus nurture?
-It tells us that regardless of our genetic makeup (the X’s and the Y’s), particular prenatal hormones can drastically affect the foetus' development as male or female.
+It tells us that regardless of our genetic makeup (the Xs and the Ys), particular prenatal hormones can drastically affect the foetus' development as male or female.

 Blurring lines

-Insights from prenatal development tell us that trying to determine the nature versus nurture of who we are is not always useful for really understanding ourselves.
 I haven’t discussed all the insights that research into prenatal development has to offer.
 There are other brain structures to consider, other chromosomal combinations, other interesting studies such as those investigating fraternal birth order, etc.

 Hopefully, though, I have discussed enough to get across the idea that the line between nature and nurture isn’t just blurred, it’s arguably not even there.